Equivariant Polynomial Functional Networks: Introduction

-\paragraph{Contribution.} This paper aims to develop a novel NFN that is equivariant to both permutations and scaling/sign-flipping symmetries, called MAGEP-NFN (\textbf{M}onomial m\textbf{A}trix \textbf{G}roup \textbf{E}quivariant \textbf{P}olynomial \textbf{NFN}).
+This paper aims to develop a novel NFN that is equivariant to both permutations and scaling/sign-flipping symmetries, called MAGEP-NFN (\textbf{M}onomial m\textbf{A}trix \textbf{G}roup \textbf{E}quivariant \textbf{P}olynomial \textbf{NFN}).
 We follow the parameter-sharing mechanism as described in \citep{tran2024monomial}; however, unlike \citep{tran2024monomial}, we construct a nonlinear equivariant layer, which is represented as a polynomial in the input weights.
 This polynomial formulation enables us to incorporate additional relationships between weights from different input hidden layers, thereby addressing the challenges posed in \citep{tran2024monomial} and enhancing the expressivity of MAGEP-NFN.

-In particular, our contribution is as follows:
+However, determining equivariant and invariant layers among generic polynomials in the input weights is challenging due to two main factors: the difficulty in identifying polynomial orbits under group actions and the high computational cost of working with generic polynomials.
+To overcome these issues, we introduce a specialized class of polynomials that remain ``stable" under permutations and scaling.
+Restricting equivariant and invariant layers to linear combinations of these terms ensures computational efficiency and reduced memory consumption.